Kanedaa/SWG_Benchmark_Tool_Pub/README.md

 Customers may reconfigure the host's DNS server and repeat the test.
 Depending on the DNS server's location, it should theoretically indicate the nearest SWG to that server.

-Test #3:
+Test #3

-The third test also utilizes information from: https://geofeed.network.strln.net.
-Similar to the first test, this test identifies which IPs respond to a ping.
-Additionally, it checks whether the proxy port is open on those IPs.
+The third test leverages information from the swg_dc.json list, which is hosted on GitHub.
+This test executes a series of ping tests (both ICMP and TCP) and subsequently verifies whether the selected IP address is listening on port 80.

+Please note that the application requires access to the following directories:

+    C:\ProgramData\Cisco\Cisco Secure Client\Umbrella\data\
+    C:\ProgramData\Cisco\Cisco Secure Client\Umbrella\SWG\

-The application requires access to both the C:\ProgramData\Cisco\Cisco Secure Client\Umbrella\data\ and C:\ProgramData\Cisco\Cisco Secure Client\Umbrella\SWG\ directories, as well as permission to manage services.
-This is necessary to stop and start the csc_vpnagent process.
+Additionally, it is necessary to have permission to manage services, as this is essential for starting and stopping the csc_vpnagent process.

-Due to certain unresolved issues, we are currently unable to use the Mumbai, Chennai, and San Jose SWG DCs.
-I am in contact with the engineering team to gather more details and enhance the code, ensuring all SWG DCs can be fully utilized.
+It is important to mention that this test is not flawless; other IPs dedicated to SWG range may also be listening on port 80.
+Moreover, due to CAPTCHA restrictions on the page at https://cachecheck.opendns.com/, automation of this test is currently not feasible.

+In the future, if time permits, I may attempt to enhance the reliability of this third test.